straz/artificialtrust/_articles/institution.md

 How do we make institutions strong enough, but not too strong?
 We want them to be strong enough to protect us and provide us with services.
 We don't want them to be too strong and push us around.
-[Cybernetics](cyber) is the art of finding the middle ground, not too much, and not too little.
+[Cybernetics](cyber) is the art of navigating between two
+extremes: not too much, and not too little.

 In the era of physical warfare, enemies attack our physical structures with guns and bombs.
 To weaken or destroy a social group, you